tugrul512bit/VectorizedKernel/README.md

 What must be given to the lambda function as parameters?

 - first parameter: auto factory (this is used for constructing scalar-looking variables that do compute in parallel)
-- second parameter: auto idThread (this is a scalar-looking variable that holds per-work-item id values that are zero-based, up to N given from run method)
+- second parameter: auto idThread (this is a scalar-looking parallel variable that holds per-work-item id values that are zero-based, up to N given from run method)
 - all others: actual kernel arguments to be used for GPGPU computations (their blueprint is given like this: ```Vectorization::KernelArgs<your_arg_type>{}``` or this: ```Vectorization::KernelArgs<some_arg,some_other_arg>{}``` or anything with more template arguments to declare actual kernel arguments after the second parameter of lambda function )

 Basic samples are found in wiki: https://github.com/tugrul512bit/VectorizedKernel/wiki.